mtumilowicz/java11-lambda-patterns/README.md

         int id;
     }
     ```
-    and suppose we want to calculate prices
+    example: suppose we want to calculate prices
     for a given stream of stocks (with some
     custom filtering)
     ```